jmadridlarra/git-tutorial/README.md

 8) Now we are ready to create our commit.
 Use `git commit` to commit the files.
 This should automatically open a text editor and prompt you for a commit message.
 The commit message is a brief description of the changes of the files in the staging area.
 In other GUI git softwares, users can add descriptions which can be longer, but it is best to keep commit messages brief.
 This commit will create a unique ID called the commit SHA-1 checksum.
 This allows users to identify specific commits and return back to them.
 In order to see a list of all commits and their SHA-1 checksums use `git log`.

-Helpful tips: `-m 'COMMIT MESSAGE'` allows a user to type a commit message in the CLI rather than opening an external editor.
+Helpful tips: `git commit -m 'COMMIT MESSAGE'` allows a user to type a commit message in the CLI rather than opening an external editor.

 It is important to commit files any time you might want to revert something.
 A good rule of thumb is creating a commit every time a new feature is added or changed.
 That way, if something gets broken during this change, it is easy to revert back to an older commit prior to the broken commit.